ray-oh/Optimus/docs/DATA_EXPLORATION.md

 There are some a number of alternative open source options - which come at zero cost - and are more open in integration with python and pandas.
 In fact many of such solutions are built upon standard pandas and other python libraries.
 The following open source data exploration tools have been evaluated for integration with OPTIMUS, including:
 - [mito](https://www.trymito.io/) This solution has been selected for inclusion in the OPTIMUS package as its the most mature among the evaluated tools in terms of user interface and features.
+Here is an youtube video [review on mito](https://www.youtube.com/watch?v=js4iaGQvTAo&list=PLtqF5YXg7GLkskjS9D2PSIwKV6HUuWkXo&index=14)
 - [bamboolib](https://docs.bamboolib.8080labs.com/)
 - [pandas GUI](https://github.com/adamerose/PandasGUI).
 Youtube [Video](https://www.youtube.com/watch?v=F8mSlETrcl8&list=PLtqF5YXg7GLkskjS9D2PSIwKV6HUuWkXo&index=20) on how to use PandasGUI for Exploratory Data Analysis and Data Science
 - [pandas ui](https://github.com/arunnbaba/pandas_ui)